krystal-wl/Building_Software_Spotify_API_Python/README.md

 ## Overview

-This Python script, `analysis.py`, is designed to perform data analysis on Spotify's top tracks.
-It retrieves data via the Spotify API, conducts analysis to compute average track popularity, and generates a plot visualizing the data.
-Additionally, it notifies the user upon completion of analysis via the ntfy.sh service.
+The Analysis package is a Python library designed for performing and visualizing data analysis, specifically tailored for Spotify's top tracks data.
+It supports data retrieval from the Spotify API, computation of analytical metrics, visualization of analysis results, and sending notifications upon completion of analysis tasks.

 ## Features

-- Data retrieval from Spotify API
+- Data retrieval from the Spotify API
-- Analysis of track popularity
+- Computation of analytical metrics such as track popularity
-- Data visualization with matplotlib
+- Visualization of analysis results through plots
-- Notification on analysis completion
+- Notification of analysis completion via ntfy.sh service

 ## Prerequisites